 - 1 teaspoon pepper, black or crushed red

 - Bring the vegetable or chicken stock to a boil in a large stock pot.
 Once the liquid is bubbling, add the chopped cauliflower.
 Cook for 10 to 12 minutes, until the cauliflower is soft.
 Drain liquid into a container on the side.

 - Add garlic, salt, pepper, and ghee or olive oil.
 Using an immersion blender, blend for several minutes until the sauce is very smooth.
 Add broth slowly, determining the thickness of the sauce.
 If the sauce is too thick, you can always add more water or broth.

 - Serve piping hot.
 Add to grilled chicken, pasta, quinoa, or rice.

-Cauliflower Alfredo is a thick savory sauce that can go on just about anything.
-If you leave it thick, it can be a soup or dipping sauce.
+Cauliflower Alfredo is a thick, savory sauce that can go on just about anything.
+If you leave it thick, it can even be a soup or a dipping sauce.